How to Correct Wrong Information on Credit Report

 Key Takeaways

 When you review your credit reports, pay close attention to all details, including personal information, account statuses, and payment histories.
-If you spot any inaccuracies or incomplete information, contact your lender or creditor immediately to address the issue.
+Carefully check the information in your credit report for inaccurate or incomplete information, such as errors in your social security number or accounts that are not originals.
+If you spot any inaccurate or incomplete information, contact your lender or creditor immediately to address the issue.
 Proactively addressing issues ensures that your credit report remains accurate and reflects your true financial status.

 Common Types of Credit Report Errors